-3. OWN FUNDS
+3. Own Funds

 Own Funds (also referred to as capital resources) are the type and level of regulatory capital that must be held to enable the Company to absorb losses.
 During the year under review, the primary objective of the Company with respect to capital management was to ensure that it complied with the imposed capital requirements with respect to its own funds and that the Company maintained healthy capital ratios in order to support its business.
 Further to the above, the Company, as a Class 2 investment firm, shall at all times have own funds at least the highest of the following:

-- Initial minimum requirement,
+- Permanent Minimum Capital Requirement,

 - Fixed Overheads Requirements, and

 - K-Factors Requirement.